mrbrins82/mrbrins82.github.io/kaggle_indeed.md

 <br/>
 <br/>
 # [](#header-2)III.
 ANALYZING THE DATA
-The code used in my analysis is aptly called _analysis.py_ and currently resides in my github repository <a href="https://github.com/mrbrins82/Projects/blob/master/Indeed/analysis.py" >here</a>.

 Now that we have some data, let's take a look at it.
 ```python
 import numpy as np